-In October 2012, we were the first hospital in Georgia to offer INTRABEAM® intraoperative radiation therapy (IORT) for women with early-stage breast cancer.
+In 2012, we became the first hospital in Georgia to offer INTRABEAM® intraoperative radiation therapy (IORT) for women with early-stage breast cancer.

 The standard treatment for early-stage breast cancer is breast-conserving surgery (lumpectomy) followed by six weeks of daily whole breast radiation therapy.
 The surgery removes the tumor while the radiation therapy destroys any remaining cancer cells and helps prevent a recurrence.